benknoble/Dotfiles/README.md

 ### Other `make` things

+Controlled via Plink and dotfiles.plink.

 The Makefile is _only_ guaranteed to work if run from the top-level of this repo.

 - provides useful targets (`make` prints a list)
 - customizable (see the top section of Makefile)
+- updates as needed

 ## Documentation & Full Feature List